 - Consider its features, benefits, cost, maintenance and service warranty.
 Are they aligned with your company’s policies and standards?

 3. Research new trends and technologies

-Do you need new equipment or just a software upgrade?
-It’s worth taking the time to research new trends and technologies - it’s the only way to ensure that your new equipment is future-proof and has the right features to address your existing needs.
+Do you need new equipment, a lease agreement or a software upgrade?
+It’s worth taking the time to research new trends and technologies - it’s a great way to ensure that new equipment choices are future-proof and have the right features to address your needs now and into the future.

 4. Look into your company's financial options

 Consider how the company will allocate funds for the purchase of the new equipment.
 Within your company’s existing budget, look at options to buy, rent or lease the new equipment.
 If you’ve not considered leasing before, it is more common than you’d think.
 Kyocera, for example, has business printing equipment that is very popular for lease, thanks to the fact that it puts the costs into operating expenses, rather than capital expenditure.